Social Investment Theory

 The Big-Five Personality Trait Theory vs. Social Investment Theory

 Research specifically identifies the impact of young adulthood on changes in traits of agreeableness, conscientiousness, and emotional stability; as measured from traits from the five-factor theory.
-Boer et al., wrote “the transition from student life to working life tends to happen in a life phase in which clear personality maturation is observed: individuals tend to become more agreeable, emotional stable, and conscientious” (2019).
-While Big-Fiver personality trait theory and social investment theory both acknowledge that young adulthood is significantly associated with personality changes, the two theories diverge on the underlying causes of these changes.
+Boer et al., wrote, “The transition from student life to working life tends to happen in a life phase in which clear personality maturation is observed: individuals tend to become more agreeable, emotional stable, and conscientious” (Boer et al., 2019).
+While Big-Five personality trait theory and social investment theory both acknowledge that young adulthood is significantly associated with personality changes, the two theories diverge on the underlying causes of these changes.

 Big-Five Personality Trait Theory and Personality Trait Changes